Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

+Similarly to spectral networks, exponential networks provide a framework for homotopy-invariant \emph{path lifting}.
+Concretely, any exponential network on $\mathbb{C}^\times$ subordinate to a ramified covering $\Sigma \to \mathbb{C}^\times$ induces a map that assigns to each homotopy class on $\mathbb{C}^\times$ a collection of homotopy classes on $\Sigma$ (or on its covering $\widetilde{\Sigma}$, subject to certain constraints) \cite{BLR1}.

-The non-abelianization procedure using the exponential network works roughly as follows.
-One starts from a line bundle $\mathcal{L}$ over $\widetilde{\Sigma}$ with a flat abelian connection.
-The push-forward to $\mathbb{C}^*$ yields a bundle of infinite-rank over $\mathbb{C}^*$ symmetric under certain translations, on which the exponential network allows to define a connection.
-The presence of $\mathbb{C}^*$ as the fiber in the projection $T_0^*\mathbb{C}^*\rightarrow \mathbb{C}^*$ suggests that the processes of abelianization and non-abelianization via exponential networks may be linked to character varieties of loop groups, rather than those associated with finite-dimensional Lie groups.
+This path-lifting map underlies a formal (non-)abelianization procedure, closely paralleling the case of spectral networks.
+Let $\mathcal{L}$ be a line bundle over $\widetilde{\Sigma}$ equipped with a flat abelian connection.
+Its push-forward to $\mathbb{C}^\times$ produces an infinite-rank bundle endowed with a formal non-abelian flat connection, i.e. a notion of parallel transport.
+The fact that the fiber of the projection $(T^*\mathbb{C}^\times)^\times \to \mathbb{C}^\times$ is $\mathbb{C}^\times$ itself suggests that the (non-)abelianization defined by exponential networks is naturally connected to character varieties of loop groups, rather than to those of finite-dimensional Lie groups.